amc-econ/nlp-emerging-technologies/README.md

 Work in progress
 -------

+- [ ] Implement the text processing step
+- [ ] Implement the text similarity metric
 - [ ] Implement the chosen clustering technique for community detection in weighted dynamic networks: the Stabilised Louvain Method [2]
 - [ ] Track the communities over time using the Jaccard distance, and model their evolution using S-curves
 - [ ] Setting all the pieces of the model together!